 This is done on the Allowable auxiliary screen.
 Fatigue data may be entered directly or can be read from a text file by clicking the Fatigue Curves Button.
 Seven commonly used curves are available in \Caesar\System\*.Fat.
-(For Caesar version 2012, 2013 &2014 you may not find it in few computers, But these are available in earlier versions) Fatigue curves provide a series of S-N data that define the allowable stress with given anticipated cycle and vise versa.
+(For Caesar versions 2012, 2013 &2014 you may not find it on a few computers, But these are available in earlier versions) Fatigue curves provide a series of S-N data that define the allowable stress with a given anticipated cycle and vice versa.

 Defining the fatigue load cases:

 For this purpose, a new stress type, FAT, has been already defined in the Caesar II database.
 For every fatigue case, the number of cycles anticipated must also be entered in the appropriate space.

 Caesar II automatically does this calculation for us.
 The fatigue stresses, unless explicitly defined by the applicable code are the same as Caesar II calculated stress intensity (Max Stress Intensity), in order to conform to the requirement of ASME Section VIII, Division 2 Appendix 5.